 I would like to insert one of my own speculations, in my opinion, the middle of the symbol looks a lot like the sun cross.
 Which is a very ancient symbol that can be seen across many cultures, but is it possible that the sun cross could have had more lines, for instance, in order to split the year into dates that could somehow have been important?

-Is it possible that the helm of awe has the sun cross in the center?
+Is it possible that the Helm of Awe has the sun cross in the center?
 I have not seen anyone else write about it, but it was just a thought that crossed my mind.

 These images on the stones have been found in many parts of Scandinavia, and they date back to the Bronze Age.
 Everyone is in agreement that this is a sun cross/sun wheel, so if this represented the sun, then what the heck is this?
-I mean, it does look like an early depiction of the helm of awe, or is my imagination running wild?
+I mean, it does look like an early depiction of the Helm of Awe, or is my imagination running wild?

 All of these images are from the rock carvings In Tanum, Sweden, and they have been dated to the Bronze Age (1800 BCE – 500 BCE).
 This image allegedly depicts two women and a sun cross/sun wheel.
 It is also depicted above two warriors in what looks to be a battle scene.
 Of course, this could just be the sun, I am not concluding anything, I just thought it was interesting.

-The exact age of the helm of awe is unknown, but claiming that it has no ties to the Viking Age, while there are similar symbols, and that the name is the same as the depiction from the book published in the 1600s is, in my opinion, a bit ridicules.
+The exact age of the Helm of Awe is unknown, but claiming that it has no ties to the Viking Age, while there are similar symbols, and that the name is the same as the depiction from the book published in the 1600s is, in my opinion, a bit ridicules.

-There clearly is some form of connection across hundreds of years, and possibly even all the way back to prehistoric time when the people carved their daily life onto rocks.
+There clearly is some form of connection across hundreds of years, and possibly even all the way back to prehistoric times when people carved their daily life onto rocks.
 I think that there is still a lot of research that can be conducted in connection with this symbol, and I think there is still a lot to be discovered.

 Academical and mythological research is important, but we can not neglect to look at the philosophical and spiritual aspects.
 If we take everything literally and don’t try to think outside the box, then we may never understand how the ancient people thought.